Terms of service

 - in the event that the seller has fraudulently concealed the defect,

-- to goods that have been used for a building in accordance with their usual use and have caused its defectiveness,
+- to goods that have been used in accordance with their customary use for a building and have caused its defectiveness,

-- to any existing obligation of the seller to provide updates for digital products, in contracts for the delivery of goods with digital elements.
+- to any obligation of the seller to provide updates for digital products in contracts for the delivery of goods with digital elements.

-7.3 Furthermore, for entrepreneurs, the statutory limitation periods for any existing statutory recourse claims remain unaffected.
+7.3 In addition, for entrepreneurs, the statutory limitation periods for any statutory right of recourse that may exist shall remain unaffected.

-7.4 If the customer acts as a merchant within the meaning of § 1 HGB, he is subject to the commercial duty of inspection and Obligation to give notice of defects according to § 377 HGB.
-If the customer fails to comply with the notification obligations regulated there, the goods are deemed to be approved.
+7.4 If the customer acts as a merchant within the meaning of Section 1 of the German Commercial Code (HGB), they shall be subject to the commercial duty of inspection and objection pursuant to Section 377 HGB.
+If the customer fails to comply with the notification obligations set out therein, the goods shall be deemed approved.

-7.5 If the customer acts as a consumer, he is requested to report delivered goods with obvious transport damage to the delivery agent and to inform the seller.
-If the customer fails to do so, this has no effect on his statutory or contractual claims for defects.
+7.5 If the customer acts as a consumer, they are requested to complain to the carrier about delivered goods with obvious transport damage and to inform the seller thereof.
+If the customer fails to do so, this shall have no effect whatsoever on their statutory or contractual defect claims.

 8) Liability

-The seller is liable to the customer for all contractual, quasi-contractual, statutory, and tort claims for damages and reimbursement of expenses as follows:
+The seller shall be liable to the customer for all contractual, quasi-contractual and statutory claims, including tort claims, for damages and reimbursement of expenses as follows:

-8.1 The seller is liable without limitation on any legal grounds
+8.1 The seller shall be liable without limitation for any legal reason

-- in cases of intent or gross negligence,
+- in the event of intent or gross negligence,

-- in cases of intentional or negligent injury to life, body, or health,
+- in the event of intentional or negligent injury to life, body or health,

-- based on a guarantee promise, unless otherwise regulated,
+- on the basis of a guarantee promise, unless otherwise provided in this respect,

-- based on mandatory liability, such as under the Product Liability Act.
+- on the basis of mandatory liability such as under the Product Liability Act.

-8.2 If the seller negligently breaches a material contractual obligation, liability is limited to the foreseeable, typical contractual damage, unless unlimited liability is provided for in the preceding clause.
-Material contractual obligations are duties imposed on the seller by the contract according to its content to achieve the purpose of the contract, the fulfillment of which enables the proper execution of the contract in the first place and on which the customer can regularly rely.
+8.2 If the seller negligently breaches a material contractual obligation, liability shall be limited to the foreseeable damage typical of the contract, unless unlimited liability applies pursuant to the preceding clause.
+Material contractual obligations are obligations which the contract imposes on the seller according to its content in order to achieve the purpose of the contract, the fulfilment of which makes the proper performance of the contract possible in the first place and on whose observance the customer may regularly rely.

 8.3 Otherwise, liability of the seller is excluded.